Rules Common for all NJFCC Competitions

 - The photographer’s name, trademarks and/or copyright notices may not appear in an image.

-- Entries that did not receive an award in any competition are permitted to be re-submitted in a subsequent competition only one time, except as provided in the following rule.
+- Entries that did not receive an award in any competition are permitted to be re-submitted in a subsequent competition only one time.

 Pictorial Competition Rules